Nflock1/TerraformScraping/readme.txt

 ironed out, I would also like to execute a full test where I translate some working kubernetes files into .tf and deploy them onto AWS or some other hosting platform to verify that this tool would work the way I intended it to be and to identify any shortcomings in the user experience.

+Ladtly, I think it would be cool to include some functionality for linking resource trees together: there are times where attributes within one resource are specified in a redirect to another resource doc (like the volume claim spec in the deployment resource).
+Right now this creates a bit of a gap in translating the more complex YAMLs that would be nice to close.